Skip Navigation

 Pre-Calculus/Trigonometry combines the material from Trigonometry and Pre-Calculus into one course.
 The foundations of algebra and functions developed in previous courses will be extended to new functions, including exponential and logarithmic functions, and to higher-level sequences and series.
 The course provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
 Students will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
 The course is designed for students who expect math to be a major component of their future college and career experiences, and as such it is designed to provide students with strong foundations for calculus and other higher- level math courses.

-Prerequisites: "A" or better in Geometry and Algebra II / Honors Algebra II (with weight adjusted grade).
+Prerequisites: "A" or better in Geometry and Algebra 2 / Honors Algebra 2 (with weight-adjusted grade).
 Departmental Approval.

-Counts as a Mathematics Course for the Core 40 and Academic Honors Diploma.
+Counts as a Mathematics Course for the Indiana Diploma and Honors Seal and Honors Seal Plus Diploma

-Honors Pre-Calculus/Trigonometry combines the material from Trigonometry and Pre-Calculus into one course.
+ACP Pre-Calculus/Trigonometry combines the material from Trigonometry and Pre-Calculus into one course.
 The foundations of algebra and functions developed in previous courses will be extended to new functions, including exponential and logarithmic functions, and to higher-level sequences and series.
 The course provides students with the skills and understandings that are necessary for advanced manipulation of angles and measurement.
 Students will also advance their understanding of imaginary numbers through an investigation of complex numbers and polar coordinates.
-The course is designed for students who expect math to be a major component of their future college and career experiences, and as such it is designed to provide students with strong foundations for calculus and other higher- level math courses.
+The course is designed for students who expect math to be a major component of their future college and career experiences, and, as such, it is designed to provide students with strong foundations for calculus and other higher-level math courses.

 In addition, in order to receive honors credit for the course, students must prepare and compete in at least one regional, state, or national math contest (such as the Rose-Hulman contest).